We explore how organizations can use system dynamics as the core analytical decision technology to achieve mission-critical goals.

 In the System Dynamics Inference course we apply Bayesian data analytics to calibrate, fit, simulate, and infer conclusions consistent with the causal model of the decisions we are studying.
 The causal model will be built in VensimPLE, read into R, where we can mash the model with data and use Stan to make probabilistic inferences.
 During the first 5 of 7 weeks we will build basic system dynamics causal models of various business decision, estimate probability models of decisions based on the causal models, and infer probabilistic results using Machine Learning and information criteria.

-The Informing Decisions course will help us formulate and solve problems to inform decision-makers within organizations using simulation and optimization, all deployed with spreadsheets.
+[UNDER CONSTRUCTION] The Informing Decisions course will help us formulate and solve problems to inform decision-makers within organizations using simulation and optimization, all deployed with spreadsheets.
 We will develop the skills and practice the techniques to structure and analyze a wide range of complex business problems to inform and support managerial decision-making in functional business application areas such as finance (e.g., capital budgeting, cash planning, portfolio optimization, valuing options, hedging investments), marketing (e.g., pricing, sales force allocation, planning advertising budgets) and operations (e.g., production planning, workforce scheduling, facility location, project management).
 Spreadsheets are used to assist in modeling, analysis, and communication of results and findings.

 For these courses we will cross four computing platforms.